simple-crypto/SMAesH-challenge/website/src/getting_started.md

 We advise to use the example submission as a basis for any new submission: a new attack can easily be developped by tweaking the appropriate function.
 Try it yourself!

+If necessary, the other sections provide more detailed information on how to develop a submission.
+In particular:

+* [Target](./targets.md) details the acquisition setup used for the different targets.
+* [Datasets](./datasets.md) details the architecture of the dataset.
+* [Framework](./framework.md) details how to use the framework of the challenge to develop, evaluate and package a new submission.